mishravinay/mishravinay.github.io/README.md

 A SNAP-SHOT :

 I am working as a “Technical Lead – Product Development & RnD ” at Harman (A Sumsung company).
-I have done Masters in Computer Applications (MCA) from University of Rajasthan, Jaipur.
-I posses a Bachelor’s degree in Computer Science and Mathematics from Lucnow University, Lucknow.

-I have keen interest to learn new technologies like Big Data, ML, Data Science, mathematics blogs, reading books, writing and post article on my blog.
+I have keen interest to learn new technologies like Big Data, ML, Data Science, Quantum Computing,mathematics blogs, reading books, writing and post article on my blog.
 In my free time I am writing Hindi Poems and Hindi Stories.

 EXPERIENCE :